Menu

 Best Time to Visit

-📅 Oct - Apr (cool dry season; early morning for golden light and minimal traffic on the bridge)
+📅 Oct - Apr (cool dry season; early morning for golden light and minimal traffic, or 3-5 PM for warm afternoon light and local activity); Oct-Nov brings reed grass season on the Red River rock beach below the bridge

 Entry Fee